 Also, lidocaine should not be used in combination with heat packs or cold compresses.
 The numbing action of lidocaine diminishes your sense of hot and cold, which can result in accidental burns or damaged skin.

-In addition to these over-the-counter options, there are topical pain medications available with a prescription, including topical NSAIDs and prescription-strength lidocaine patches.
+In addition to these over-the-counter options, certain topical pain medications are available with a prescription, including topical NSAIDs like Voltaren (diclofenac) and prescription-strength lidocaine patches (Lidoderm).

-Overall, topical pain relievers are a great option for those who experience intermittent pain in their joints because of conditions such as osteoarthritis, rheumatoid arthritis, gout, and others.
-But it’s important to follow manufacturer’s instructions to use them safely and effectively.
+Overall, topical pain relievers are a great option for those who experience intermittent pain in their joints because of conditions such as osteoarthritis, rheumatoid arthritis, and bursitis.
+Follow a manufacturer’s instructions to use them safely and effectively.